About the title

 I’m Scott Gunn, an Episcopal priest.
 In my ministry, I serve as the Executive Director of Forward Movement in Cincinnati, OH.
 Our mission is to inspire disciples and empower evangelists, which is something I’m always glad to go on about.
 You can buy books I’ve written.
 I am a Deputy to General Convention, serving on behalf of the Diocese of Southern Ohio.
 In 2012 and 2009, I served in this capacity from the Diocese of Rhode Island.
-I’m also on the board of the Anglican Theological Review, and I’m the president of the Protestant Church-owned Publishers Association.
-When I’m not on the road preaching or speaking, you can find me at various and sundry churches in Cincinnati.
+I’m also on the board of the Anglican Theological Review.
+When I’m not on the road preaching or speaking, you can find me at Christ Church Glendale here in the Cincinnati area.

 Not only am I a church geek, but I am a bona fide technology geek.
 Prior to ordination, I worked in technology spheres, including The Atlantic Monthly & Fast Company, the MIT Media Lab, and Education Development Center.
 If asked, I’ll tell you about my high-flying and quickly-crashing experience at a dot-com.